 Vegan Peanut Butter Cups

 These Vegan Peanut Butter Cups are made with simple ingredients and taste better than Reese’s.
-Easy and delicious vegan dessert!
+An easy and delicious vegan dessert!

 stacked peanut butter cups